 Notes

-- In Germany, people sometimes add a little bit of sparkling water to their pancakes to make them fluffy since sparkling water is very common in Germany.
-We don’t usually do this and know that people in North America don’t always have sparkling water on hand but you can give it a try – just remember to use less milk in that case!
+- In Germany, people often add a little bit of sparkling water to their pancakes to make them fluffy since sparkling water is very common in Germany.
+If you don’t have any sparkling water on hand, you can add a little bit of baking powder or omit it (and add a little more milk instead).Â

 Nutrition